 Defining value from a customer’s point of view requires enterprises to look at quantifiable and intangible value of products.
 In his recent webinar, “Delivering Value Pricing Through B2B Sales Teams,” Axia Value Solutions’ Co-founder Mike Wilkinson explained how to use the Value Triad to understand and communicate value to customers.
-Learn more by watching the three minute video or reading the full post below.

 To really begin to comprehend value from a customer’s perspective we can use the Value Triad to gain a practical understanding of the components of value.
 The first element of the triad is revenue gain, or performance gain.
 This element answers the question, “How does your solution help your customers improve their revenue or performance?”